-Under the direction of Rod Rohich, M.D., Jeffrey Kenkel, M.D., Larry Lavery, D.P.M., M.P.H., and Kathryn Davis, Ph.D., our research group focuses on multiple areas of basic, anatomic and clinical translational research.
+Under the direction of Rod Rohrich, M.D., Jeffrey Kenkel, M.D., and Larry Lavery, D.P.M., M.P.H., our research group focuses on multiple areas of basic, anatomic, and clinical translational research.
 From clinical to basic science endeavors, the research in the Department of Plastic Surgery is multifaceted, covering areas of anatomical studies to stem cell research and applications to improve wound healing.

 We have studies underway that focus on the application and function of adipose-derived stem cells (ADSCs) in fat grafting and wound healing.
 ADSCs are multipotent cells found in adipose tissues that we are studying for their application in fat graft take and survivability as well as non-union and chronic wound therapies.